cmidt-veasna/sample-grpc-demo/README.md

 ## Pulling Pre-Build Image ##

-To pre-build docker image you must first have your docker up and running on your local machine, then run the following command:
+To pull pre-build docker image you must first have your docker up and running on your local machine, then run the following command:

 ```bash